 - 2,000 sq. ft. or more

-Units will likely have different air flow settings, which can impact coverage area, efficiency and noise levels of a commercial air purifier.
+Units will likely have different airflow settings, which can impact the coverage area, efficiency, and noise levels of a commercial air purifier.

 Other factors you might take into consideration when purchasing a commercial air purifier are whether you need a unit that can be wall mounted or one that is portable.
 You should also consider whether noise is a concern and what style and color will suit your space.
 An office air purifier may come in some of the following color options:

-Models exist with digital interfaces, night lights, humidifier settings, fragrance dispensers and environmentally conscious design.
-Some units have different settings — such as "sleep" mode or timer functions — so you can customize the operation.
-You may have certain aesthetic or acoustic needs based on whether you need an air purifier for an area of your business in which customers or associates visit.
+Models exist with digital interfaces, night lights, humidifier settings, fragrance dispensers, and environmentally conscious designs.
+Some units have different settings such as "sleep" mode or timer functions so you can customize the operation.
+You may have certain aesthetic or acoustic needs based on whether you need an air purifier for an area of your business where customers or associates visit.
 Again, an experienced dealer can help you find a unit that meets all your needs.

 Costs to consider